tremc/tremc/README.md

   Pressing Esc leaves filter unchanged.
 * Filters lists edit

   Filtering is done by a list of sublists of filters.
-For an item to satisfy the list, it has to satisfies all filters in at least one sublist (DNF).
+For an item to satisfy the list, it has to satisfy all filters in at least one sublist (DNF).

   Move the cursor by using the arrow keys, d to remove marked filter, f to edit marked filter (including empty one).